aria1th/litematica-printer/README.md

 `easyPlaceModeFlippincactus`:&emsp;			"Allows Rotating incorrect blocks when carpet option is enabled and holding cactus on your mainhand"<br/>
 `easyPlaceModeClearArea`:&emsp;			"Remove nearby fluids, within easyplace range, to prevent errors. uses slime block to remove lava, sponges for water."<br/>
 `easyPlaceModeClearAreaCobblestone`:&emsp;			"Use cobblestones instead of slime block to remove lava"<br/>
+`ClearSnowLayer`:&emsp;			"It will place string where snow layer exists, ignores placement boxes"<br/>
+`AccurateBlockPlacement`:&emsp;			"If carpet mod AccurateBlockPlacement is enabled (from extra or quickcarpet), you can turn on and printer will be rotation-free"<br/>
+`easyPlaceModeUsePumpkinPie`:&emsp;			"If composter Level filling is needed, printer will use pumpkin pie to adjust its level"<br/>
 ### Handy litematica settings:

 `easyPlaceMode`:&emsp;				"When enabled, then simply trying to use an item/place a block on schematic blocks will place that block in that position."<br/>